Morrison Microscopy Core Research Facility

 Located on the first floor of the George W. Beadle building, the Morrison Microscopy Core Research Facility has state of the art imaging systems including light/fluorescence microscopes, confocal laser scanning microscopes and electron microscopes.
 The microscopy core facility will provide strong technical support for multi-disciplinary research in the state of Nebraska.
 We will also provide services, teaching and training for university research communities.

-Supported by: 1) Nebraska State funding by the Nebraska Research Initiative; 2) Federal funding by NIH COBREs (NCV and Redox); 3) A one-time private donation from the Ken Morrison Family through NU Foundation; and 4) usage/service fees.
+Supported by: 1) Nebraska State funding by the Nebraska Research Initiative; 2) Federal funding by NIH COBREs (NCV and Redox); 3) A private donation from the Ken Morrison Family; 4) NU Foundation; and 5) usage/service fees.

 Note: Up to 4 hrs at assisted rate will be applied to all new users (training fee included).